If you speak fluent English and have the right to work in the UK, you can apply to join us, even if you live abroad!

 A member of our recruitment team will be able to carry out the formal interview either via Skype, Hangout, Facetime or WhatsApp.

 All offers of employment are subject to us carrying out checks on your background and character.
 Before you can attend our training we will need to contact your 2 most recent employers for a reference.
 Your recruiter will ask you to complete a form giving the contact details of 4 people we can contact for your references.
 It is important that you complete this as soon as possible so that we have plenty of time to contact your references.
 Any delay in us hearing back from your references will mean a delay in your training and your employment with us.

 We will need to carry out an enhanced police check (DBS) in the UK.
 This is a requirement for anybody working with vulnerable adults in the UK.
 You will be sent a “new employee form” asking for copies of your ID documents which will enable us to apply for your DBS.
-The cost of the DBS is £54, this will be deducted from your first salary.
 Whilst we apply for this as soon as possible, please be aware that the processing time for this check can be anything from 1 week – 1 month, or on rare occasions it can be longer.
 If you are working in Scotland we will also need to complete a PVG check for you.

 If you have lived outside of the UK for 12 months or more in the last 5 years you will need to apply for an overseas police clearance.
 You will need to organise and pay for this (the cost is normally minimal) and bring a copy of it with you to training.
 It is normally a case of going to your local police station and requesting the check in person, often they can complete it on the same day you apply.
 Alternatively our compliance team will be able to assist you with applying for your overseas police check.

 Passport / ID card